What Happens if You Are Found Guilty

 Rate this article 2 reviewsbased on

-If an individual is found guilty of criminal offences, he will receive a sentence like an imprisonment, fines or community services to perform.
-Our defence solicitors in London will offer legal representation for your case and help you appeal against the conviction or verdict.
-Condemning can take place upon the defendant's pleading or being found guilty or at a later date, in which case the defendant will be sent back to jail until sentencing or free on bail.
+If an individual is found guilty of criminal offences, he/she will receive a sentence like imprisonment, fines or community services to perform.
+Our criminal defence solicitors in London will offer legal representation for your case and will help you appeal against the verdict.
+Condemning can take place upon the defendant's pleading or being found guilty or at a later date, in which case the defendant will be sent back to jail until sentencing or release on bail.

 Appealing the "guilty" verdict

 An appeal is an evaluation of the trial court's application of the law.
-There is no jury in an appeal, nor do the attorneys present witnesses or, usually, other procedures of evidence.
-The court will accept the facts as they were exposed in the trial court if an accurate finding is obviously against the weight of the proof.
+There is no jury in an appeal, no solicitors or witnesses, and usually, no other procedures of evidence.
+The court will accept the facts as they were exposed in the trial court, if an accurate finding is obviously against the weight of the proof.
 The appeals court cannot decide the integrity of a witness or make a pronouncement as to whether or not someone was lying in his/her testimony.
-The appellate court defines whether the judge made all of his/her decisions founded on the rules.
-If an individual considers appealing the case, the first step is to consult a defence solicitor in London.
-When you consult with an appellant lawyer, you have to bring your judgement along.
-Additionally, you have to be ready to answer questions about mistakes that the judge made during the hearing.
+The court of appeal defines whether the judge made all of his/her decisions founded on the rules.
+If an individual considers appealing the case, the first step is to consult our defence solicitors in London.
+When you consult with an appellant lawyer, you have to bring your judgment along.
+Additionally, you have to be ready to answer questions about mistakes you consider the judge made during the hearing.

 Getting a grant of legal aid to appeal